-The Partnership is engaged in the sale, distribution, marketing and trading of propane and other natural gas liquids.
-The discussion that follows focuses on the Partnership's retail operations and its other operations, which consist of propane and natural gas liquids trading operations, chemical feedstocks marketing and wholesale propane marketing, all of which were conveyed to the Partnership on July 5, 1994.
-The Partnership believes it is the third largest retail marketer of propane in the United States (as measured by gallons sold), serving approximately 600,000 residential, commercial, agricultural and industrial customers in 45 states and the District of Columbia through approximately 416 retail outlets with 226 satellite locations in 36 states (some approximately 416 retail outlets with 226 Satellite locations in 36 States (Som outlets serve interstate markets).
-For the fiscal years ended July 31, 1993, 1992 and 1991, Ferreligas' annual retail propane sales volumes were approximately 553 million, 496 million and 482 million gallons, respectively.
+The Partnership will be engaged in the sale, distribution, marketing and trading of propane and other natural gas liquids.
+The discussion that follows focuses on the Company's retail operations and its other operations, which consist of propane and natural gas liquids trading operations, chemical feedstocks marketing and wholesale propane marketing, all of which will be conveyed to the Partnership.
+The Company believes it is the third largest retail marketer of propane in the United States (as measured by gallons sold), serving approximately 600,000 residential, commercial, agricultural and industrial customers in 45 states and the District of Columbia through approximately 416 retail outlets with 226 satellite locations in 36 states (some outlets serve interstate markets).
+For the fiscal years ended July 31, 1993, 1992 and 1991, the Company's annual retail propane sales volumes were approximately 553 million, 496 million and 482 million gallons, respectively.
 EBITDA was \$89.4 million, \$87.6 million and \$99.2 million for the fiscal years ended July 31, 1993, 1992 and 1991, respectively.
 EBITDA for the twelve months ended April 30, 1994 was \$98.6 million.
-Ferrellgas' net losses for the fiscal years ended July 31, 1993 and 1992 were \$0.8 million and \$11.7 million, respectively, and its net earnings for the fiscal year ended July 31, 1991 were \$2.0 million.
+The Company's net losses for the fiscal years ended July 31, 1993 and 1992 were \$0.8 million and \$11.7 million, respectively, and its net earnings for the fiscal year ended July 31, 1991 were \$2.0 million.
 Net earnings for the nine month periods ended April 30, 1994 and 1993 were \$19.5 million and \$12.8 million, respectively.
-The retail propane business of the Partnership consists principally of transporting propane purchased through various suppliers to its retail distribution outlets, then to tanks located on its customers' premises, as well as to portable propane cylinders.
-The Partnership also believes it is a leading natural gas liquids trading company.
-Ferrellgas' annual propane and natural gas liquids trading, chemical feedstocks and wholesale propane sales volumes were approximately 1.2 billion, 1.3 billion and 1.1 billion gallons during the fiscal years ended July 31, 1993, 1992 and 1991, respectively.
+The retail propane business of the Company consists principally of transporting propane purchased through various suppliers to its retail distribution outlets, then to tanks located on its customers' premises, as well as to portable propane cylinders.
+The Company also believes it is a leading natural gas liquids trading company.
+The Company's annual propane and natural gas liquids trading, chemical feedstocks and wholesale propane sales volumes were approximately 1.2 billion, 1.3 billion and 1.1 billion gallons during the fiscal years ended July 31, 1993, 1992 and 1991, respectively.